How to Choose a Sleeping Bag for Pacific Northwest Winter Backpacking

-- A hot water bottle (recommended, but optional).
+- A hot water bottle (highly recommended, but optional).

 - Air-mattress repair patches.

-Ideally, your air mattress alone should have 5+ R-value.
-The solid core mattress is primarily protection and backup.
-In an emergency, someone can loan their solid core, and the two solid core mattresses combined will get the person with the failed air mattress through the night.
+Ideally, your air mattress alone should have a 5+ R-value.
+The closed-cell pad is primarily for protection, backup, and use around camp.
+In an emergency, someone can loan their closed-cell pad, and the two closed-cell pads combined will get the person with the failed air mattress through the night.

 Protect Your Air Mattress from Sharp Objects